Successful seed germination is one of the key factors in a great garden.

 Hardening Off Seedlings

-Hardening-off is the process in which the seedlings are subjected to greater range in temperatures and light.
+Hardening-off is the process in which the seedlings are subjected to a greater range in temperatures and light.
 This process helps them develop a tolerance to temperature changes and weather so they can survive being planted into the garden or greenhouse.

 The hardening off process is critical for successful transplanting, especially if you have an outside garden.
 Basically, you just expose the seedlings to outside temperatures and/or higher levels of sunlight for longer periods each day.
 (Keep a close eye on them, especially for dryness).